 I can't remember when I decided to be an artist.
 I always knew I would be.
 The only classes I remember in high school were art and journalism.
-I did the cartoon for the student newspaper.
-I left high school two weeks early, leaving a self-addressed, stamped envelope for my diploma and headed for Denver to Colorado Institute of Art, a commercial art school.
+I did the cartoon for the student newspaper and lived for art class.
+I left high school in Great Bend, Kansas two weeks early, leaving a self-addressed, stamped envelope for my diploma and headed for Denver to Colorado Institute of Art, a commercial art school.
 I had picked up counsel somewhere: "If you are going to be an artist, you've got to eat."
 I did a two-year course in commercial art.

 At the end of the course, I took off to backpack through Europe for three months where I had the opportunity to meet Salvador Dali and Madame Gala.
 Madame Gala asked me "Where are you from and what are you doing here?"
 When I told her that I had come from Denver to see the museums of Europe she said: "Go back to Denver, look at one painting, and go walk in the snow.”
 I took her advice but spent the next 40 years in commercial art and advertising.

-I woke up one morning about six years ago and realized that I had not drawn anything other than ad layouts and logos in fifteen years and set out to change that.
+I woke up one morning in 2014 and realized that I had not drawn anything other than ad layouts and logos in fifteen years and set out to change that.

-At one of my first art shows after making that decision the curator told me that my work looked promising but I needed to focus because “If you do everything, people will remember nothing.”
-His advice, along with that of Madame Gala, has been the guidelines I have followed since.
+At one of my first art shows the curator told me that my work looked promising but I needed to focus because “If you do everything, people will remember nothing.”
+His advice, along with that of Madame Gala, have been the guidelines I have followed since.